Skip to content

 5 min read

-• “Acts of God” refers to extreme, unforeseen natural events outside human control, such as storms, floods, and earthquakes, and is also known as “force majeure.”
+• “Acts of God” is an old insurance term for extreme, unforeseen natural events outside human control, such as storms, floods and earthquakes

-• Events caused by human action or negligence (like a leaking tap or leaving an iron on) are not considered Acts of God and are treated as preventable incidents.
+• Events caused by human action or negligence, such as a leaking tap or leaving an iron on, aren't generally considered Acts of God

-• Most home insurance policies cover many natural disasters, but cover depends on the specific policy, with exclusions, limits, and risk-based pricing (especially in flood-prone areas).
+• Most home insurance policies cover specific natural and weather-related events, but cover depends on your policy and can include exclusions, limits and higher excesses

 flood